CH-Earth/FROSTBYTE/README.md

 ## Contact

-For any inquiries or feedback, please open an issue or contact the maintainers via email.
+If you have any questions about using or running the workflow, or are willing to contribute, please contact louise.arnal[-at-]usask.ca